 EO: In the future we hope to have new developments such as patents for our products targeting skin lesions and haemorrhoids, to grow our supply of high quality Hemp, and improve packaging and extraction.

-With the pill-popping culture we have with regards to health, are you looking into any holistic modes of application, especially for areas such as PTSD or chronic pain?
+With the pill-popping culture that we have, are you looking into any holistic modes of application, especially for areas such as PTSD or chronic pain?